quickfeed/quickfeed/doc/dev.md

 - access policy:
   - on course creation - default repository access across the whole organization is set to `none`, which means that only the organization owners can see any private repository on that organization
   - when students enroll, they receive read/pull access to `assignments` repository and write/push access to a personal student repository as GitHub invitations to their registered GitHub email

-### Teams

-QuickFeed will create a team for each group in a course organization.
-The team name will be the same as the group name.
-Members of a group will be added to the corresponding team, and will have write/push access to the group repository.

-Group records in the database will have references to the corresponding GitHub team ID's.

 ## Docker